camp9ucsb/conference/index.markdown

 * Neurolinguistics
 * Experimental syntax, semantics, phonetics, or phonology

-By conference poligy, registration is free and everyone is welcome to attend but first authors must be based in California.
+By conference policy, registration is free and everyone is welcome to attend but first authors must be based in California.

 ## 🌟 Special Friday Session
 [Our MRPI grant](https://ucop.edu/research-initiatives/programs/mrpi/index.html) is funding another additional Friday half-day workshop with invited speakers.
 The theme is Language Diversity and Language Technology.